 “Check on me” was a familiar request that we heard every night as our youngest son, Byron, began walking to his bedroom.
 Even though we took every precaution to make certain that our home was safe from any threat or danger, there was nothing more comforting than a nightly visit before the lights were turned off.
 Knowing that someone was near by and readily available if an emergency arose made falling asleep much easier.

 The need to know that we are safe and secure is important to each of us.
 Stripes divide streets and signs give important instructions to drivers.
 A checklist must be completed before an aircraft can take flight.
 Warnings about possible problems surround us wherever we go or whatever we do.
 Sometimes they seem to get in the way of life.
 But warnings are important to warn us of impending dangers.

 Psalm 91 reminds us of the unpredictability, yet the certainty, of dangers that await us.
 But it does not do so to frighten us, but to give the assurance that we are safe at all times and in all situations because of the faithfulness of our God.
 Listen as the Psalmist assures of the safety and security we have in God: “You will not fear the terror of night, nor the arrow that flies by day, nor the pestilence that stalks in the darkness, nor the plague that strikes at midday...if you make the Most High your dwelling!”

 How gracious of our God to assure us that we do not need to ask Him to “check on us” - He does it constantly.

 Prayer: Thank You, Lord, for the promise of Your protection that gives us peace, security and hope.
 In Jesus’ Name, Amen.

-Scripture for Today: Psalm 91:5-6 You shall not be afraid of the terror by night, Nor of the arrow that flies by day, Nor of the pestilence that walks in darkness, Nor of the destruction that lays waste at noonday.
+Scripture For Today: Psalm 91:5-6 You will not fear the terror of night, nor the arrow that flies by day, nor the pestilence that stalks in the darkness, nor the plague that destroys at midday.